Donald Trump to release guidelines to ease lockdown restrictions

 — Donald J. Trump (@realDonaldTrump) April 16, 2020

-Ms Trump and her family drove from Washington to New Jersey – America’s second-worst-hit state – to spend the Passover and were still there on Friday (AEST).
+Ms Trump and her family drove from Washington to New Jersey – America’s second-worst-hit state – for the Passover.
+They were still in New Jersey on Friday (AEST).

-Ms Trump, her husband Jared Kushner, also a top White House adviser, and their three children made the trip on April 8, the same day Ms Trump tweeted about “a Passover without precedent”, The New York Times reported.
+Ms Trump, her husband Jared Kushner, also a top White House adviser, and their three children travelled on April 8, the same day she tweeted about “a Passover without precedent”, The New York Times reported.

-The Trumps’ behaviour sparked criticism that they believed they were above the rules which are designed to limit the spread of COVID-19 and save lives.
+The couple’s behaviour sparked criticism that they believed they were above rules designed to limit the spread of COVID-19 and save lives.

 Federal guidelines against discretionary travel and DC’s stay at home order apparently don’t apply if you’re Ivanka Trump or Jared Kushner — @anniekarni has details on their New Jersey trip for Passover https://t.co/Iv4s7LrR4T